mills-lab/mills-lab.github.io/_posts/2016-07-11-Ewha-invited-talk.md

   feature: banner-short-apb.png
 ads: false
 ---
-Ryan was invited to South Korea to give a seminar at <a href="http://www.ewha.ac.kr/mbs/ewhaen/">Ewha Womans University</a> over the labs work on structural variation.
+Ryan was invited to South Korea to give a seminar at <a href="http://www.ewha.ac.kr/mbs/ewhaen/">Ewha Womans University</a> over the lab's work on structural variation.
 There he met with former colleagues and collaborators and got a chance to learn about the rich history and culture of the South Korean people.

 <div>
 {% for image in site.static_files %}